Cambria commissioners approve budget with tax cut for 2022

 The plan also includes a general fund budget of $59,332,690.
-The tax decrease will save taxpayers across $3 million, the commissioners said.
+The tax decrease will save taxpayers about $3 million, the commissioners said.

-Commissioner Scott Hunt said that federal CARES Act funding allowed the county to be reimbursed for some expenses in 2021, and cover some costs for capital projects in 2022, which is what helped the county to have enough money in the budget to pass the savings on to taxpayers.
+Commissioner Scott Hunt said that federal CARES Act funding allowed the county to be reimbursed for some expenses in 2021 and cover some costs for capital projects in 2022, which helped the county have enough money in the budget to pass the savings on to taxpayers.

-During a meeting Thursday, the commissioners also approved a bid for Mid-State Construction Inc. of Altoona in the amount of $3.2 million for the window replacement project at the county courthouse.
+During Thursday’s meeting, the commissioners also approved a bid from Mid-State Construction Inc., of Altoona, in the amount of $3.2 million for the window replacement project at the county courthouse.

 Commented